Sorry, this program is not available for local students.

-This program trains people with advanced bilingual skills to facilitate communication between speakers of different languages.
+This program trains people who have advanced bilingual skills to facilitate communication between speakers of different languages.

 Globalisation and migration have resulted in increased contact between people from different language backgrounds, so the role of interpreters is now more important than ever.

 Throughout your studies you’ll gain advanced oral transfer skills for interpreting in specialised settings, learn how to use communication media in interpreting, and study and apply ethical principles in a range of professional contexts.